wcamarao/session.socket.io/README.md

 ## A step by step example

-This example is for express 3.
-If you're using express 4, follow the same steps above under "Running the example" but stepping into the folder [example-express4](https://github.com/wcamarao/session.socket.io/tree/master/example-express4).
-If you're using socket.io >= 1.0, it now supports middleware and there's a [simpler module](https://github.com/xpepermint/socket.io-express-session) for that.
+This is for express 3.
+If you're using express 4, follow the steps above under "Running the example" but stepping into the [example-express4](https://github.com/wcamarao/session.socket.io/tree/master/example-express4) directory.

 ```js
 var http = require('http')